Skip to main content

 Course Offerings

 A list of distance education courses available for each semester can be found on the Engineering Online website.
-Students employed full time may only enroll in two online courses per semester.
+For students employed full time, it is recommended to enroll in a maximum of two courses per semester.
 It is highly recommended that new students enroll in only one course during their first semester.

 Graduation